 3D printed ultrasound images prove the humanity and development of growing babies, and support a woman’s right to be made fully aware of all information and medical alternatives.

 The technology also helps doctors explain and prepare treatments for prenatal medical conditions, such as abnormalities in extremities or abdominal wall, prepare for prenatal surgeries or use as educational tools, thus providing more healthcare and support, helping to address parents’ questions or concerns and allow them to make the best informed decisions.

 Poland’s In Utero 3D program is aptly called “Waiting Without Barriers”, and provides blind parents with printed ultrasound images for the equivalent of just over one dollar.

 Valuing every parent’s ability to access unforgettable milestones during pregnancy like seeing ultrasound images of their baby, also highlights the value of all lives.
 If a blind parent is equally as valuable as any parent to be able to experience their baby through ultrasounds, isn’t a blind baby in the womb equally as valuable as well?

 Refusing doctors’ advice to abort her son, warning he would be born with a disability, Edi Bocelli chose life.
 Talented singer and pro-life supporter Andrea Bocelli was born with congenital glaucoma, but his mother noted it was his blindness that led him to music in the first place.
-Instead of recommending aborting babies with abnormalities, as Planned Parenthood does, providing 3D printed ultrasounds for parents with vision impairments echoes the value of providing equal opportunity for all babies to be born and live unique, full lives.
+Providing 3D printed ultrasounds for parents with vision impairments echoes the value of providing equal opportunity for all babies to be born and live unique, full lives.